Kymartin45/mailForm/README.md

-# Contact form for CSUMB Business Technology Club
+# Contact form for CSUMB Club/s

 ## Contact form
 **This form was built using [React](https://reactjs.org/)**\